Do you donate old stuff to places like Goodwill or Salvation Army?

 Nothing.
 Nada.
 Zip.
 Zero.

-My name is John Haldi (links to me are below – that’s me in the picture).
+My name is John Haldi (LinkedIn link is below – that’s me in the picture).
 I built this thing because I wanted something simple and quick to use when I had to itemize my own donations.
 Once it was built, I thought other people might find it useful and it really wouldn’t cost me much to put it on the web and make it available for anybody to use.

 So have at it.
 I hope you find it useful, and that it helps you save money on your taxes.
 Feel free to tell your friends about it if you like.
 The more the merrier.